prodhe/solitaire-hs/README.md

     D (4)  W (49)  J (10)  Skip Joker (53)  X (24)  H (8)
     Y (51)  R (44)  F (6)  D (4)  G (33)

-## How to use

-Compile the source code and run as follows:

-    $ ghc solitaire.hs
-    $ ./solitaire <encrypt/decrypt> <message_file> <key_file>

-See if you can read my message.secret!

-### Secret key

-The key file is obviously your secret key and it is represented by one card per line.

-For example:

-    C8  is 8 of Clubs
-    D13 is King of Diamonds
-    H1  is Ace of Hearts
-    S12 is Queen of Spades
-    J1  is Joker A
-    J2  is Joker B

 ## Bugs